 BNA was eventually disbanded as a result of internal conflict, and those who remained loyal to its ideologies and beliefs formed Forever Atalanta in its place.

-Atalanta ultras motto
+Atalanta Ultras motto

-Atalanta ultras have quite a famous motto that they live by – ‘Ci stanno sul cazzo tutti'.
-Translated, this simply means ‘we hate everybody' which perhaps stems from the fact that the vast majority of other ultra groups in Italy sit on the right of the political spectrum.
+Atalanta Ultras have quite a famous motto that they live by – ‘Ci stanno sul cazzo tutti'.
+Translated, this simply means ‘we hate everybody', which perhaps stems from the fact that the vast majority of other ultra groups in Italy sit on the right of the political spectrum.

 Naturally, this has resulted in heated rivalries with other ultra firms over the years and perhaps the persistent violence is why they have become apolitical in recent times.

-Atalanta ultras incidents
+Atalanta Ultras incidents

 As mentioned, Atalanta supporters are very passionate in their anti-knife rhetoric.
 In 1995, they came to the aid of Genoa after one of their fans was stabbed by AC Milan ultras.
-They issued as statement that translated to ‘cut out the knives, cut out the infamy'.
+They issued a statement that translated to ‘cut out the knives, cut out the infamy'.

 The most iconic incident involving Atalanta ultras came in 2013 during the annual ‘La Festa Della Dea'.
 The festival is organised each summer by the Curva Nord 1907 and is effectively just several days of celebrating Atalanta and everything about the football club before the season begins.